-Born in Paris in 1971 and educated in Tangier, Yto Barrada studied history and political science at the Sorbonne, Paris and photography at the International Centre of Photography, New York.
+Barrada is the founding director of the Cinémathèque de Tanger.
+She studied history and political science at the Sorbonne, Paris and photography in New York.

 This person was part of Sharjah Biennial 10 and 13